will-qianzhao/will-qianzhao.github.io/docs/projects.md

 - NER/NED/Salience
 - Topic classification
 - Human-AI collaboration for continual training of production NLP models
-- Sequence tagging, slot-filling, structure extraction from dialogue texts
+- Sequence tagging, slot-filling, structure extraction from texts
 - Pretraining and fine-tuning of LLMs

 #### Recommender Systems at GroupLens